 Project coordinator: Prof. Dr. Ingrid Gogolin, University of Hamburg

-Upon instigation of the European Educational Research Association (EERA) and its members, the University of Hamburg under supervision of Professor Ingrid Gogolin has submitted a project entitled European Educational Research Quality Indicators (EERQI) in the 7th Framework Programme of European Union.
+Upon instigation of the European Educational Research Association (EERA) and its members, the University of Hamburg, under the supervision of Professor Ingrid Gogolin, submitted a project entitled European Educational Research Quality Indicators (EERQI) in the 7th Framework Programme of European Union.

-EERQI has now been funded as a small collaborative project with 1,494,564.00 Euro and will officially begin on 1 April 2008 for a three year period.
+EERQI was funded as a small collaborative project with 1,494,564.00 Euro and officially began on 1 April 2008 for a three year period.

-The Project will be carried out by a Consortium of 19 Institutions, including two international and two national learned societies in educational research, as well as departments of education at European universities, computer and documentation centers, and publishers of educational research.
+The Project was carried out by a Consortium of 19 Institutions, including two international and two national learned societies in educational research, as well as departments of education at European universities, computer and documentation centers, and publishers of educational research.

 EERQI will build an advanced prototype framework for relevance assessment of research publications in educational research.
 This will be based on formal mechanisms including citation analysis and linking, semantically-based full text analysis and co-occurrence of information items in open access and non-open access repositories.
 Journal articles, books and other freely-available scholarly publications are included.